 Everyone involved with Sea Crest School and its Athletic Program is expected to conduct himself according to the school’s Guiding Principles, and this year all student athletes, their parents, and coaches will be required to read and sign a code of conduct.
 Because a failure to act in the spirit of true sportsmanship will result in the individual’s removal from the program, it is vital that parents read and discuss the code of conduct before signing.

-The basketball season runs from Thanksgiving to St. Patrick’s Day.
-Students in grades 5–8 participate at the A, B and C levels in the Small School Independent League.
-Both girls’ and boys’ team practice before and after school, and focus on the fundamentals of the sport such as dribbling, passing, and shooting.
+The boys’ basketball season runs from Thanksgiving to mid-January.
+The girls’ basketball season runs from mid-January to the first week in March.
+Students in grades 5–8 participate at the eighth-, seventh-, and sixth-grade levels in the Small School Independent League.
+Both girls’ and boys’ teams practice before and after school, and focus on the fundamentals of the sport such as dribbling, passing, and shooting.
 Games are generally held twice weekly.
-Due to our spectacular gymnasium, many of the basketball games are held on Sea Crest’s campus.
+Due to our spectacular gymnasium, many of the basketball games are held on the Sea Crest campus.

 The cross country season runs from September 1 to October 31.
 Cross Country is a co-ed team and includes members from grades 5–8.
 Practices are after school one or two days a week, and runners can participate in a summer running program.
 Races range in distance from 1.3 to 1.7 miles and are held weekly at various cross-country courses throughout the Peninsula, concluding with an all-league championship race the first week of November.